 Jump to:

-While the texture can be similar, semolina is made of durum wheat, and cornmeal or corn flour is made of corn.
-Polenta, which is made with cornmeal does have a very similar consistency, but there is an obvious difference in taste - plus the polenta is gluten free, unlike the semolina.
+Polenta, which is made with cornmeal does have a very similar consistency to the semolina pudding, but there is an obvious difference in taste - plus the polenta is gluten free, unlike the semolina.

 It's made exactly the same way, but what's important, do not add sugar, but can add lemon zest and cinnamon, depending how the baby takes it.
 But even plain tastes great.

-Or mash banana and mix it with it, that will taste amazing.
-Do use full-fat milk for them, otherwise you can use semi-skimmed if you make it for adults.
+Or mash banana and mix it with it, that will taste amazing. Â Do use full-fat milk for them, otherwise you can use semi-skimmed if you make it for adults.

 I like to have this yummy pudding in the morning, as a replacement for the regular porridge.
 It's actually made pretty much the same way as a porridge with regular oats anyway, so it makes sense for it to be served for breakfast.